You can use polyurethane over wooden surfaces to protect them. But, can you use polyurethane on metal?

 - Apply polyurethane over aluminum.

 To sand painted metal, use fine-grit sandpaper (240-grit) and above.
 After sanding, use a shop vac to vacuum the dust produced by sanding.
-If you don’t sand it, the sealant won’t adhere well to the surface, and the finish will be uneven.
+If you don’t sand it, the sealer won’t adhere well to the surface, and the finish will be uneven.